 Public M&A transactions can ordinarily be complex and labyrinthine, becoming even more intricate as they begin to span multiple jurisdictions and legal regimes.
 While there are many factors to consider, we would like to share what we believe are a few of the key areas of focus for any company contemplating a public M&A deal.
 We have the market knowledge, legal expertise and creativity needed to successfully execute complex and high profile transactions.

 While there are many factors to consider, we would like to share what we believe are a few of the key areas of focus for any company contemplating a public M&A deal.
 These are issues that usually appear in all transactions and can be considered across any jurisdiction, industry or deal.

 - Don't take unnecessary chances.
 Public M&A deals, particularly those with a cross-border element, are risky propositions.
 Maximize your chances for a timely and successful closing by adopting best practices in deal structuring and techniques.

-- Understand local requirements - The local laws and regulations that apply to your counterparty in the deal must be taken into account.
-Local regulators can have a disproportionate effect on a global deal and there can be an intricate interplay between the public M&A process and required approvals.
+- Understand local requirements.
+The local laws and regulations that apply to your counterparty in the deal must be taken into account.
+Our updated handbook now also includes details of restrictions on foreign investments.

 The handbook is also available as an app for iPhone and iPad.
 Download and install the app on your device now.